 As expected, the sole of the Z/Cloud held up to Chaco's reputation.

 Throughout the testing process, the Z/Cloud performed well on a variety of wet and dry surfaces.
-Even though it's got a thick sole, the rubber is forgiving enough to bend and grip on contoured terrain better than other bulky models like the Teva Omnium 2.
+Even though it has a thick sole, the rubber is forgiving enough to bend and grip on contoured terrain better than other bulky models like the Teva Omnium 2.
 Additionally, the footbed material has a diamond tread pattern that helps to lock in a secure footing which ultimately aids in overall traction.

 Even in adverse conditions, the soft footbed and smooth webbing of the Z/1 Cloud offer a cozy ride.